Causal Inference with High-dimensional Discrete Covariates: Discussion

 In this paper, we studied the treatment effects estimation problem in the context of high-dimensional discrete covariates.
 Theoretical properties of commonly used regression, weighting and doubly robust estimators are examined in this non-classic regime.
 We also evaluated the role of effect homogeneity and covariate distribution in treatment effects estimation and proposed estimators that can properly take advantage of these structures and achieve faster convergence rates.
 Finally, we explored the fundamental limits of treatment effects estimation and showed consistent estimation of ATE is a difficult task on high-dimensional data.
 The discrete covariate setting is not only an interesting base case but also informative for the general dataset with continuous components.
 We hope our work can help researchers appropriately understand and interpret the treatment effects estimated from datasets with many covariates.

 There are several possible extensions for future work.
 In this paper, we borrowed the moment matching tools from the theoretical computer science literature \citep{jiao2015minimax, wu2016minimax, wu2019chebyshev} to study the minimax lower bound on ATE estimation.
 It would be interesting to explore how to construct estimators of ATE based on polynomial approximation theory and realize the “effective sample size enlargement" phenomenon, which is feasible in entropy and support size estimation.
 Moreover, the minimax lower bound for ATE we proved is an initial result that does not exactly match the upper bound.
 More effort is needed to come up with new construction and tighten the lower bound if possible.
 Examining how other structural assumptions can help us achieve faster estimation rates is also an interesting topic.
-Other extensions could involve the estimation of different causal estimands in a similar discrete setting, including time-varying treatment effects, generalizability and transportability, optimal treatment regimes, instrumental variable and more.
-Developing a comprehensive understanding on the properties of popular estimators and fundamental limits of different causal functionals in the discrete setting could be an interesting avenue left for future investigation.
+For example, although the covariate may take many categories, the conditional means $\mu_{ak}$ may be constant over a small number of (known or unknown) groups:

+When the grouping map $g(\cdot)$ is known, the problem reduces from estimating $2d$ stratum-specific means to estimating only $2G$ group-level means, and Theorem 1 then yields the corresponding rate $G^2/n^2 + 1/n$ (with $d$ replaced by $G$).
+When the grouping is unknown, one can encourage a small number of distinct values among the $\mu_{ak}$ by solving

+motivated by the literature on convex clustering with fusion penalties \citep{hocking2011clusterpath,chi2015splitting,tan2015statistical,radchenko2017convex,sun2021convex}.
+The fusion term shrinks stratum-specific means toward one another and can therefore recover, or approximately recover, latent grouping structure when many of the $\mu_{ak}$ are equal or nearly equal.
+The resulting estimates of $\mu_{ak}$ can then be substituted into the plug-in ATE estimator considered in Section 3.
+Similarly, sparsity may also arise in the effect modifiers, in the sense that the category-specific treatment effects

+are constant across a small number of groups.
+In this case, one can regularize the $\tau_k$ directly by solving